-The Advanced Class is for students that are ready for higher level teachniques, sparring and leadership training.
-Advanced students should demonstrate great self-control, self-disipline and physical abilities that allow for advanced techniques.
-We do not allow sparring in the Hawk-eye and Eagle classes, because we need to test a child’s understanding of self-control before they use their karate on others.
-Sparring and advanced teachnique training requires maturity and trust.
+The Advanced Class is for students that are ready for higher level techniques, sparring and leadership training.
+Advanced students should demonstrate great self-control, self-discipline and physical abilities that allow for advanced techniques.
+We do not allow sparring in the Beginner/Intermediate classes, because we need to test a child’s understanding of self-control before they use their karate on others.
+Sparring and advanced technique training requires maturity and trust.
 As “upperclassmen,” they are taught to lead by example with quiet self-discipline and active compassion for their peers.
 That is a baseline for all Advanced classes.

 Kaikudo’s Top Gun Academy is an advanced curriculum that exposes children to higher levels of martial arts training, as well as incorporating life skills that will teach students how to apply their martial arts in all walks of life.
 Children will learn leadership skills, public speaking and stress-management tools to control their emotions.
 Top Gunners are training to become “peaceful warriors” adept in the art of conflict resolution and peacemaking.
 In addition to martial arts, Top Gunners must understand Japanese culture.
 Classes will include lessons in basic conversational Japanese, Shodo (Brush Writing/Calligraphy), Sado (Tea Ceremony) and Origami (the Art of Paper Folding).
 Students will also study the Samurai (Japanese warrior) to better understand their way of life, code of conduct and their historical role in Japanese society.
 Finally, they will be exposed to Japanese cuisines as part of the off-campus experiential program.